forta-network/docs/docs/deploying-ml-models.md

 The following three steps are required to load and interact with a trained machine learning model in the detection bot container:

-1. Save trained model with serialization.
+1. Save the trained model with serialization.
 2. Add model to Dockerfile.
-3. Load model in the `initialize` function.
+3. Load the model in the `initialize` function.

 ### Step 1: Save trained model with serialization